arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

       My Bluetooth headphones
   #

-If you are using the pre-defined bluealsa PCM, then you can create a "namehint" entry in your ~/.asoundrc file like this:
+If you are using the predefined bluealsa PCM, then you can create a "namehint" entry in your ~/.asoundrc file like this:

 ::